 Mexican – Mexican cuisine is a unique blend of Central American, Spanish and Arab cooking.
 Moles, Taco’s, Burritos and Chimichangas are some of the more popular and well known dishes of Mexico.
 The basic ingredients used a lot in Mexican cooking are Chillies, tomatillos, avocados, corn and beans, with chillies dominating nearly every dish.
 Tortillas are also served with nearly every dish.
 Main herbs & Spices used: a variety of Chillies, Cumin and Oregano.

 Mediterranean – There are many cuisines that come from the Mediterranean area.
-Think Greek, Italian, Croatian, Turkish and Spanish, amongst others, and you are on the right track.
+Think Greek, Italian, Croatian, Turkish, amongst others, and you are on the right track.
 Lots of herbs are combined with all sorts of vegetables, meat, seafood and poultry are used to create authentic mouthwatering dishes.
 Olive Oil is a favourite ingredient that adds a distinctive taste to the food, Olives, tomatoes, garlic and a variety of cheeses are also common.
 Main herbs & Spices used: Basil, Oregano, Rosemary, Bay Leaves and Garlic.

 Sri Lankan – Sri Lanka is an island of lavishly spicy cuisines and it is well known for its aromatic spices.
 It ranks in the top 10 spice producing countries of the world with Real Cinnamon being their king crop.
 One of the most common cuisines served in Sri Lanka is steamed or boiled rice, alongside a curry, (whether it vegetable, pulse, seafood or meat.
 Condiments such as chutneys and sambols are also included.
 Roti and String hoppers (rice flour pressed into noodle form and steamed), are other popular traditional dishes.
 Main herbs and Spices used: Cinnamon, Pepper, Chillies, Curry Leaves, Turmeric, Cardamom, Nutmeg, Black and White Peppers, Cloves, Ginger, Mustard Seeds, Mace.